Reporting results for candidates

 • that has the responsibility for health and safety, providing adequate facilities, ensuring staff are suitably qualified, and making sure there are adequate teaching and learning resources and support services for students.

-For all reported results, the school must ensure that it uses the correct provider code, that is the provider code of the assessor.
+The school must ensure that it uses the correct provider code for an assessor.

-If an external provider code is used, a memorandum of understanding (MOU) must be in place.
+If an external study/assessing provider code is submitted for an entry, then a memorandum of understanding (MoU) must be in place.

 Amending results already reported to NZQA